Engi 9896: Renewable Energy Systems

 Lecture 18: Micro-hydro power

-Lecture 20: Micro-hydro power electrical system and control
+Lecture 20: Micro-hydro power electrical connection and control

 Lecture 21: Ocean energy systems